-Webpack isn’t the only solution for this problem, and a collection of different tools have emerged.
-Task runners, such as Grunt and Gulp, are good examples of higher level tools.
-Often the problem is that need to write the workflows by hand.
+Webpack isn’t the only available bundler, and a collection of different tools have emerged.
+Task runners, such as Grunt and Gulp, are good examples of higher-level tools.
+Often the problem is that you need to write the workflows by hand.
 Pushing that issue to a bundler, such as webpack, is a step forward.

 import statements.
 You can refer to your style files and other assets the same way if you want.

 The book starts by explaining what webpack is.
-After that, you find multiple parts, each of which discusses webpack from a different direction.
-While going through those chapters, you develop your webpack configuration.
-The chapters also double as reference material.
+After that, you will find multiple chapters that discuss webpack from a different viewpoint.
+As you go through these chapters, you will develop your own webpack configuration while at the same time learning essential techniques.

 The book has been split into the following parts:

-There's a short conclusion chapter after the main content that recaps the main points of the book.
-It contains checklists that allow you to go through your projects against the book techniques.
+Finally, there is a short conclusion chapter that recaps the main points of the book.
+It contains checklists of techniques from this book that allow you to methodically go through your projects.

 The appendices at the end of the book cover secondary topics and sometimes dig deeper into the main ones.
 You can approach them in any order you want depending on your interest.

-Given eventually webpack will give you an error, the Troubleshooting appendix at the end covers what to do then.
-It covers a basic process on what to do and how to debug the problem.
+The Troubleshooting appendix at the end covers what to do when webpack gives you an error.
+It covers a process, so you know what to do and how to debug the problem.
 When in doubt, study the appendix.
 If you are unsure of a term and its meaning, see the Glossary at the end of the book.

 If you don’t know much about the topic, consider going carefully through the early parts.
 You can scan the rest to pick the bits you find worthwhile.
 If you know webpack already, skim and choose the techniques you find valuable.

 In case you know webpack well already, there is still something in the book for you.
 Skim through it and see if you can pick up new techniques.
-Read especially the summaries at the end of the chapters and the conclusion chapter.
+Especially read the summaries at the end of the chapters and the concluding chapter of the book.